ericasare1/personal_website/content/home/experience.md

   company_url = ""
   location = "Orono, ME, U.S.A"
   date_start = "2011-08-01"
-  date_end = "2013-05-01"
+  date_end = "2013-5-01"
   description = """
-* Applied a stochastic dominance model and Monte Carlos simulation in STATA and informed farmers, academics, and bee conservationists at producer workshops in Maine that increasing bee mortality in Maine could negatively impact the sustainability of intensive blueberry farms in Maine."""
+* Applied a stochastic dominance model and Monte Carlos simulation in STATA and informed farmers, academics, and bee conservationists at producer workshops in Maine that increasing bee mortality in Maine could negatively impact the sustainability of intensive blueberry farms in Maine.
+"""

 +++